bcarterterp/Flap/README.md

 For more information on the Page Object Model, please visit this [helpful page](https://www.geeksforgeeks.org/page-object-model-pom/).

+### Unit Tests:

+These tests are described by the flutter documentation as verifying "the behavior of a method or class".
+These tests are the most lightweight of the three, and don't verify any visual elements.
+Instead, these tests are meant to assert on the logic of a single method or overall class, and ensure it returns the value we expect.
+These tests are also meant to be run as part of PR verification, as they help make sure that the app is still functioning as expected after changing a functionality.

+For more information, please see the official flutter docs related to [Unit Testing](https://docs.flutter.dev/cookbook/testing/unit/introduction)

+### Widget Tests:

+These tests are designed to be lightweight and focus on asserting on the hierarchy of the application, and the widgets contained within it.
+The core difference between widget tests and integration tests, is that these tests are run without the need to build and emulate your application.
+This can save valuable time on a CI/CD pipeline.
+Due to their lightweight and quick-to-run nature, these are the ui related tests that are best suited to run as part of the PR verification process.

+For more information, please see the official flutter docs related to [Widget Testing](https://docs.flutter.dev/cookbook/testing/widget/introduction).

 ### Integration Testing:

 These tests are designed to be more exhaustive and robust, testing the logic of the application and ensuring the correct scenarios are occurring as expected.
 These tests are meant to assert on end2end user journeys laid out in Acceptance Criteria.
 Meaning, these tests will complete a certain scenario in the app from start to finish.